 Falcon Raingarden Park Information

-An exciting project is underway on the campus of Ogemaw Heights High School!
-The north end of the building has been an undeveloped grassy area for 50 years, though highly visible.
-An area of approximately 5,000 square feet with two storm drains, we are developing it into a unique park – the OHHS Falcon Raingarden Park, to become an area that is both community friendly and educationally supportive.
+There's an exciting garden-park on the campus of Ogemaw Heights High School!
+The north end of the building, an undeveloped grassy area for 50 years, has been developed it into a unique park – the OHHS Falcon Raingarden Park, an area that is both community friendly and educationally supportive.

-This is an ambitious project, estimated to cost approximately $58,000.
-Already the Saginaw Bay Watershed Initiative Network, along with Huron Pines and the Rifle River Prosperity Network Program have expressed their support of the project that works to protect our water quality, with a grant of $10,000.
+This was an ambitious project, The Saginaw Bay Watershed Initiative Network, along with Huron Pines and the Rifle River Prosperity Network Program expressed their support of the project with a grant of $10,000.
 Several smaller grants ranging from $400 to $2,500 have also been awarded, as well as many ‘in kind’ donations.
-However, we are still in need of a great deal of support to make this project a reality.
+However, we are still in need of a support to finish paying for this project.

-This garden will become a place of community pride, teaching opportunities, student and visitor usage, and a legacy of dedicated items for decades to come, as well as an environmentally protective jewel and place of relaxing beauty.
-There is a deadline to finish the project by the end of August, 2017.
+This garden is a place of community pride, teaching opportunities, student and visitor usage, and a legacy of dedicated items for decades to come, as well as an environmentally protective jewel and place of relaxing beauty.

 We are grateful for your sponsorship consideration, or monetary donation.

 Please feel free to contact us with questions or commitments.

 Debra Abraham, Project Manager 989-343-2001 Email: firstname.lastname@example.org